Arecardo/Fall2018-Visualization-59500-001/Project2/README.md

 4. trump-mask2.jpg: This image is used as mask 2.
 5. Multidimensional Data Visualization.pdf: task file which is given by the professor.

-There are also two results images, *result_fromMask1.png, result_fromMask2.png*, to show what the ouptuts should looked like.
+There are also two result images, *result_fromMask1.png, result_fromMask2.png*, to show what the ouptuts should looked like.
 A sample of alice wordcloud is given in folder *Alice_Sample*.

 ## How to run this project: